leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 ## Pod

 A running [BrowserPod](/docs/reference/BrowserPod) instance.
 Each Pod provides a sandboxed runtime environment with its own virtual filesystem, process space, and network layer.
 Pods run entirely in the browser and are ephemeral by default.
 They exist only while the browser tab is active.
-Though if preferred you can enable file persistence across sessions by passing `storageKey` when [`booting`](/docs/reference/BrowserPod/boot) the pod.
+Though if preferred you can enable file persistence across sessions by passing `storageKey` when [`booting`](/docs/reference/BrowserPod/boot) the Pod.

 ## Portal